Jonathan-Moore-312/pinger-python/README.md

-## This software is designed with firm-code in mind.
-## This is also my first at a personal program that I decided to upload to GitHub.
+## this is my first upload to github.
+Forks and Pull Requests welcome.
-## My college's WiFi was causing me problems and I needed proof.
-This ran on my Raspberry Pi and gave me the proof
-## I needed to show to the University the network was flawed.
-## Forks and optimization ideas are more than welcome.
-Please note that this program writes to files every minute.
+## If you are using windows, please make sure you change the line that pings (the check_output method) args are set to "-n" instead of "-c"